SeisComP/seiscomp/doc/base/sdk-python-examples.rst

 -------

 The scripts in this section all deal with inventory access.
-All need to be invoked with the :option:`-d` command line option to specify the SeisComP3 database from which the information is to be read.
+All need to be invoked with the :option:`-d` command line option to specify the SeisComP database from which the information is to be read.
 For example:

 .. code-block:: sh